jeffbmartinez/userauth/README.md

 ### POST /session/info

-Returns information on an encrypted session ID.
+Returns information on an encrypted session.

 * Note: This request is meant to be made from server side code, rather than any client side (browser javascript) code.
 Since the session ID cookie is set as [httponly](https://www.owasp.org/index.php/HttpOnly), it shouldn't be possible for the javascript code to know what these are in order to make the request.